adnzaki/ss-paging/docs/displaying-data.md

 ```

 ## Pagination Item
-Creating page navigation is as simple as create a HTML list element.
-You may add some classes to that element to get a better view.
+Creating page navigation is simple using an HTML list element.
+You can add classes to enhance the appearance.

 ```html
 <!-- Pagination Items and Navigation -->
 <ul>